Posted on 30 Apr 2019 By Noah Hütter

 bootm 0x2080000 - 0x2000000

-At this point the kernel should start but fail with a kernel panic because no init
+At this point the kernel should start but fail with a kernel panic because no init was found.

 For that we next generate the rootfs.